memgraph/docs/products/memgraph/v1.0.0/how_to_guides/query-memgraph-programmatically.md

 #### JavaScript Example

-The details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).
+Details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).

 Memgraph doesn't have integrated support for `WebSocket` which is required